-This year (2022) World Book Day is on Thursday the 3rd March with the theme “you are a reader” to celebrate its 25th anniversary.
-The idea this year, is to really promote reading for pleasure to encourage a love of reading amongst children (and adults) of all ages.
+This year (2024) World Book Day is on the 7th March with the theme “read your way”.
 We know that having access to lots of books and being encouraged to read is a really good predictor of a child’s future success, so it makes complete sense to encourage a love of reading from an early age.
 Even a few minutes a day can make a huge difference.
 Here at Mrs Mactivity, we’re huge advocates of the benefits of reading, and we love making a whole host of World Book Day resources each year to bring reading, and learning to life.
 With this year being no exception.

 Ideas for World Book Day